-TOTAL PROGRAM CREDIT HOURS: 40/40.5
+TOTAL CREDIT HOURS: 25.5

-OPHTHALMIC TECHNOLOGY CREDIT CERTIFICATE
+OPHTHALMIC TECHNOLOGY

 Criminal Background checks and program health and immunization requirements must be met prior to entering a health program.
-Please see current Program Handbook for deadlines and requirements.
+Please see current Program Handbook for deadlines and requirements, or check with Janice Bernard at 419-251-1722 or janice.bernard@mercycollege.edu.